folio-org/stripes/doc/new-development-setup.md

 ### Install the Stripes CLI

 The Stripes CLI, among its other benefits, manages module aliases during the build process, in parallel with how `yarn workspaces` point to locally installed modules during the development process. (`yarn link` tries to do both of these jobs, but it makes a mess of both.
 Avoid it like the plague.)
-Note that `stripescli` is not (yet) officially released so it is only available through the `npm-folioci` registry.
+Note that `stripes` is not (yet) officially released so it is only available through the `npm-folioci` registry.

 ```
 $ yarn global add @folio/stripes-cli